Ashur-dan II

-Ashur-Dan II (Aššur-dān) (934–912 BC), son of Tiglath Pileser II, was the earliest king of the Neo-Assyrian Empire.
+Ashur-Dan II (Aššur-dān) (934–912 BC), son of Tiglath Pileser II, was the last king of the Middle Assyrian Empire, that contributed to the efforts that led to the birthing of the Neo-Assyrian Empire.
 He was best known for recapturing previously held Assyrian territory and restoring Assyria to its natural borders, from Tur Abdin (southeast Turkey) to the foothills beyond Arbel (Iraq).
 The reclaimed territory through his conquest was fortified with horses, ploughs, and grain stores.
 His military and economic expansions benefited four subsequent generations of kings that replicated his model.

 Background

 The direction of the campaigns conducted by Assyrian kings and the means of reconstructing chronology of events from the period of 841–745 and beyond are found in one type of eponym list, commonly known as an Eponym Chronicle.
 The Assyrian royal annals add to this skeleton outline significantly.
 Annals are still preserved for all but the last few kings.
 There are no letters available from this period, however administrative and legal documents exist.
 For Ashur-Dan II, whose annals are only preserved in fragments, certain characteristics of Assyrian military can be observed.
 He followed the description of his military exploits by the count of wild animals (wild bulls, elephants, and lions) that he had hunted and killed, which traditionally characterized Assyrian kings as protective and heroic.
 The accounts conclude with Ashur-Dan's building activities, stressing that he did not exploit the spoils of his campaign to enrich himself, but rather to honour and exalt the gods.